egvijayanand/xamarin-forms-templates/src/FormsTemplatesCLI/overview.md

 ### CLI Project and Item Templates for developing Xamarin.Forms App that runs on iOS, Android, and Windows

+Join me on [**Developer Thoughts**](https://egvijayanand.in/), an exclusive blog for Xamarin.Forms, .NET MAUI, and Blazor with articles on working with it.

+Consult this [Xamarin.Forms Templates](https://egvijayanand.in/2024/01/26/introducing-xamarin-forms-templates/) article for further details.

 Project template for Xamarin.Forms 5 Class Library and is named as `formsclasslib`

-Class library project template take the below optional parameters to override its target framework and to include the officially supported `Xamarin.CommunityToolkit`, `Xamarin.CommunityToolkit.Markup`, `Xamarin.Essentials`, `CommunityToolkit.Mvvm` (aka Microsoft MVVM Toolkit), `VijayAnand.Toolkit.Markup` (the Shared Toolkit) or all NuGet packages:
+Class library project template take the below optional parameters to override its target framework and to include the officially released `Xamarin.Forms.Maps`, `Xamarin.CommunityToolkit`, `Xamarin.CommunityToolkit.Markup`, `Xamarin.Essentials`, `CommunityToolkit.Mvvm` (aka Microsoft MVVM Toolkit), `VijayAnand.Toolkit.Markup` (aka Shared Toolkit) or all NuGet packages:

 * `-f` | `--framework` - Default value is `netstandard2.0`
-* `-asp` | `--all-supported-packages` - Default value is `false`
+* `-asp` | `--all-supported-packages` - Default value is `false` (See below)
 * `-it` | `--include-toolkit` - Default value is `false`
 * `-im` | `--include-markup` - Default value is `false`
 * `-ie` | `--include-essentials` - Default value is `false`